Bun: Composition

 Buns are usually made from a dough of flour, milk, yeast and small amounts of sugar and/or butter.
-Sweet bun dough is distinguished from bread dough by being enriched with sugar, butter and sometimes egg.
+Sweet bun dough is distinguished from bread dough by the addition of sugar, butter and sometimes egg.
 Common sweet varieties contain small fruit or nuts, topped with icing or caramel, and filled with jam or cream.
+Many types of bun are brushed with egg yolk to produce a golden appearance.